eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 *Issuance of Proof of Age attestations (step 3)*

-- Once the user’s age has been verified, the AP may either issue the attestation directly to the user's AVI or generate a pre-authorized code and provide it to the user as part of a credential offer.
+- Once the user’s age has been verified, the AP may either issue the Proof of Age attestation directly to the user's AVI or generate a pre-authorized code and provide it to the user as part of a credential offer.
 At a later stage, the user can present this credential offer through their AVI to obtain the Proof of Age attestation

 - This attestation is securely stored within the AVI and can be used to prove the user’s age to online services.